 - Scoop a desired amount of taro filling into a dessert bowl.

-- Top the paste with a few pieces of softened ginkgo nuts and serve!
+- Top the filling with a few pieces of softened ginkgo nuts and serve!

-You may choose to boil the ginkgo nuts with some pandan leaves and a bit of sugar if desired.
+If desired, you can boil the ginkgo nuts with some pandan leaves and a bit of sugar.
 This would add an extra sweet tang to the nuts.

 This dessert is suitable as a light treat after a meal or as a midday snack.